-Low Voltage Wiring & Fiber Optic Cabling
+Low Voltage Wiring, Cable Management & Fiber Optics

 Wiring is something often overlooked, but forms the foundation of any network.
 There are many different types of cables of all sorts of scenarios.
 Knowing which one to use can be confusing, but we know all the different options, ups and downs of every cable type.
 We also understand the importance of testing and labeling each line.
 Without testing its very hard to tell if the cable was installed properly other than it partially functions or not.
-A high end testing tool can tell you everything from what type of cable is being used to the pin out and the throughput.
+A high-end testing tool can tell you everything from what type of cable is being used to the pin out and the throughput.
 Without labeling performing any kind of work in the future is next to impossible as you will have to track down where each line goes.

 Unshielded Twisted Pair (UTP):